clearity-ai/api/README.md

 [1] - Copy env-file_template file, fill in, then save as "env-file"

-[2] - Make sure firebase_private_key.json file is in ./keys.
+[2] - Make sure firebase_private_key.json file, firebase_config.json file and DB_PASSWORD are in https://console.cloud.google.com/security/secret-manager.
 Generate from firebase if necessary

 [3] - Make sure docker daemon is running